joseEuclide/products-Authentication-And-Authorization/README.md

 - [Database](#database)
 - [Contributing](#contributing)

-## Passos para a realizacao do projecto Com Base No Tuturial
+## Steps to carry out the project Based on the Tuturial

 1. Intro
-2. Entendendo o projeto
+2. Understanding the project
-3. Adicionando o Spring Security
+3. Adding Spring Security
-4. Entendendo Config Padrão do Spring Security
+4. Understanding Spring Security Default Config
-5. Entendendo O Spring Security No Nosso Projeto
+5. Understanding Spring Security in Our Project
-6. Criando tabela no BD para os usuários autenticados
+6. Creating a table in the DB for authenticated users
-7. Criando entidade do usuário no projeto
+7. Creating user entity in the project
-8. Implementando classe do Spring Security
+8. Implementing Spring Security class
-9. Criando a classe para as Roles do usuário
+9. Creating the class for the user's Roles
-10. Criando Repository para consultar os usuários
+10. Creating Repository to query users
-11. Criando o Service de autenticação
+11. Creating the authentication service
-12. Desabilitando a config padrão do Spring Security
+12. Disabling the default Spring Security config
-13. Implementando o securityfilterchain
+13. Implementing securityfilterchain
-14. Configuranda a nossa autenticação e autorização (authorizeHttpRequests)
+14. Configuring our authentication and authorization (authorizeHttpRequests)
-15. Validando autenticação do usuário (AuthenticationController)
+15. Validating user authentication (AuthenticationController)
-16. Permitindo o usuário criar uma conta
+16. Allowing the user to create an account
-17. Alterando as configurações de segurança
+17. Changing security settings
-18. Instalando biblioteca para usar o JWT
+18. Installing library to use JWT
-19. Criando serviço para gerar Token JWT
+19. Creating service to generate JWT Token
-20. Criando serviço para validar Token JWT
+20. Creating service to validate JWT Token
-21. Alterando as configurações de segurança
+21. Changing security settings
-22. Retornando o token para o usuário
+22. Returning the token to the user
-23. Validando a autenticação e autorização
+23. Validating authentication and authorization

 ## Installation